h4rdc0m/copium/README.md

 - `tests/` — Test cases and language samples.
 - `docs/` — Documentation and specifications.

-## TODO

-- [ ] Implement full parser for Copium syntax.
-- [ ] Integrate semantic analysis based on Carbon spec.
-- [ ] Complete LLVM IR code generation.
-- [ ] Add standard library support.
-- [ ] Expand test suite.
-- [ ] Write user and developer documentation.

 ---

 Contributions are welcome!
-See `CONTRIBUTING.md` for guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.